Ang31D/shodan-cli/README.md

   -t TARGET             Host or IP address (or cache index) of the target to lookup.
 Use '-L' to list indexed cached targets -c, --cache           Use cached data if exists or re-cache if '-O' is not specified.
   -L, --list-cache      List cached hosts and exit.
 Use '-F' to re-cache, use '-t' for specific target.
 Use '-v' to list available hostnames of the target.
-                        Use '--host-only' to hide output of ports (and available hostnames if specified) -H, --history         Include host history when query shodan or show cached target info --cache-dir <path>    define custom cache directory, default './shodan-data' in current directory
+                        Use '--host-only' to hide output of ports -H, --history         Include host history when query shodan or when viewing cached target if available --cache-dir <path>    define custom cache directory, default './shodan-data' in current directory

   -mp port[,port,...], --match-ports port[,port,...]